 - VMware Server

-Hypervisor is a program that enables multiple operating systems to share a single hardware host.
+A hypervisor is a program that enables multiple operating systems to share a single hardware host.
 Each operating system has the host’s processor, memory and other resources all to itself.
-Hypervisor controls the resources and host processor, allocating what is required for each operating system in turn and make sure that the guest operating system cannot disrupt each other.
+The hypervisor controls the resources and host processor, allocating what is required for each operating system in turn and make sure that the guest operating system cannot disrupt each other.

 6) Explain VMware Fault Tolerance?

-VMware fault tolerance is an important component of VMware vSphere, and it offers continuous accessibility to applications by preventing data loss and down time of virtual machines in the event of ESX server failure.
+VMware fault tolerance is an important component of VMware vSphere, and it offers continuous access to applications by preventing data loss and downtime of virtual machines in the event of ESX server failure.

-8) Mention what are the different components used in VMware infrastructure?
+8) Name different components used in VMware infrastructure.

 Different components used in VMware infrastructure includes